 Pension transfer value

-This is the amount that will be transferred over from your old pension into your new plan.
+This is the amount that will be moved over from your old pension into your new plan.
 You can also confirm this by speaking with your other providers or using the tracing service.

 Your personal details

-When starting a transfer, you’ll be asked to input your name, postal address, date of birth and your National Insurance number.
+When starting the process, you’ll be asked to input your name, postal address, date of birth and your National Insurance number.
 Some providers may need more details.

-How to transfer a pension to Royal London yourself
+How to move your pension to Royal London yourself

 The transfer process typically takes between 4-12 weeks.
 This can vary for a few reasons, such as how long it takes your other providers to respond.